 Candidates heard an interview with a former pop singer.
-This was an appropriately demanding exercise at this stage of the paper as candidates are required to demonstrate the ability to understand specific details within a context and to be aware of attitudes and opinions.
-The easiest question was found to be Question 30, which about 70 per cent of candidates got right, avoiding the distractor of the word Ratten in C. In Question 33 very few candidates chose the correct option, D, with many choosing B, presumably because they were distracted by the word Enkelkinder that they heard in the recording.
+This was an appropriately demanding exercise at this stage of the paper, as candidates are required to demonstrate the ability to understand specific details within a context and to be aware of attitudes and opinions.
+In Question 33 very few candidates chose the correct option, D, with many choosing B, presumably because they were distracted by the word Enkelkinder that they heard in the recording.
+Question 34 was also found to be difficult, with many being distracted by D, the option mentioning Golf.

 Questions discriminated appropriately for this stage in the examination.